albiberto/usb-detector/README.md

 # USB Detector
-This project is a demo to show how recognize when a USB stick is plugged on PC by a WASM Blazor client.
+This demo project shows how to recognize when an USB stick is plugged into a PC.
+For this purpose it use both a windows service and a WASM Blazor client.

 ## Blue-Print
-The scope of the solution is to make WASM Blazor client responsive when USB stick is plugged to PC.
+This solution aims to make WASM Blazor client responsive when an USB stick is plugged into a PC.

 ## Actors

-The application has 2 projects:
+The solution consist of two projects:
-1. Worker Project: is a WASM Blazor client, and run on the local PC browser.
+1. Worker Project: a WindowsService installed on local PC.
-2. Client Project: is a WindowsService installed on local PC.
+2. Client Project: a WASM Blazor client that runs on local PC browser.

 ### Client
-When user navigate to ```( http://localhost:6001)```, the client try to connect to SignalR worker hub.
+When an user navigates to ```( http://localhost:6001)``` the client attempt to connect to the SignalR worker hub.
-If the worker not running yet, the client retry to ricconect forever with a deplay policy of 5 seconds and the homepage displays the hub connection status to Disconnected.
+If the worker is not running yet then the client will retry the connection every 5 seconds and the homepage will display the hub connection status as disconnected.
-If or when worker is bootstrapped, the client connect to worker SignalR hub and update home page status to Connected finaly wait for worker pushes.
+If the worker is running, then the client will connect to worker's SignalR hub and update home page status as connected and will wait for pushes from the worker.

 ### Worker
-Its purpose is watching windows management, with WQL (SQL like) queries and push client through SignalR Hub (on ```http://localhost:5000```), when USB stick is plugged or unplugged.
+Its purpose is spy windows management system by regurlaly making WQL (SQL like) queries.
+When the USB stick is plugged or unplugged it will push to the client through SignalR Hub (on ```http://localhost:5000```).

 ## LifeCycle
-The projects don't have a specific bootstrap order, in any case the worst order is when client starting first, so analyse this scenario.
+This project don't have a specific starting order, the worst scenario is when client stars first, let us to analyse this case.

 ### Start Client
-The client bootstrapped and waits for worker bootrapping.
-The connections status is set to ```Disconnected``` and the USB status is set to ```unplugged```
+The client starts and it waits for the worker to run.
+In this case the connection status is set to ```Disconnected``` and the USB status is set to ```unplugged```
 <br />
 ![alt tag](https://github.com/aviezzi/usb-detector/blob/documentation/img/client.gif)

 ### Start Worker
-When worker bootstrapped, the client established connection to SignalR hub.
-The connections status is set to ```Connected``` and the USB status is set to ```unplugged```
+When worker starts, the client established a connection with the SignalR hub.
+Then the client set the connections status to ```Connected``` and the USB status to ```unplugged```
 <br />
 ![alt tag](https://github.com/aviezzi/usb-detector/blob/documentation/img/server.gif)

 ### USB Plug/Unplug
-When client and worker are bootstrapped.
+When client and worker are running normaly.
-The client wait USB is plugging when it happen, the home page is refresh, the USB status is update to ```plugged``` and the ```serialnumber``` is show.
+The client wait until an USB is plugged in, when this happens the home page is refreshed, the USB status is update to ```plugged``` and the USB ```serialnumber``` is shown.
-When the USB stick is unplugged the USB status is update to ```unplugged```
+When the USB stick is unplugged the USB status is then updated to ```unplugged```.
 <br />
 ![alt tag](https://github.com/aviezzi/usb-detector/blob/documentation/img/usb.gif)

 ## Tutorial
-To reproduce the demo follow the below instructions:
+To reproduce this demo please follow the following instructions:

 ### Create New Worker Project
-To create run from terminal the following instructions
+To create the project using terminal commands, execute these instructions step by step.
  1. ```mkdir usb-detector```
  2. ```cd usb-detector```
  3. ```dotnet new sln -n UsbDetector```